A new standard called Ecodesign is now in effect which means you can only buy more efficient log burning stoves.

 When certain types of fuel are burnt, such as wet wood and house coal, stoves can emit small, harmful particles of air pollution called fine particulate matter (PM2.5), which can enter the body’s lungs and blood.

 The new standard will raise the efficiency of log burners across the UK, improve air quality and be better for the environment.

 In May 2021, the government implemented new rules on burning wet wood to crack down on emissions.

 No, you can still use an existing log burner or stove, but from 1 January 2022 new stoves must be Ecodesign-approved.

-However, you may wish to update an older stove to a more efficient modern model that is Ecodesign Ready (more on this below), and consider burning wood that features the Ready to Burn mark.
+However, you may wish to update an older stove - particularly those over 10 years old - to a more efficient modern model that is Ecodesign Ready (more on this below), and consider burning wood that features the Ready to Burn mark.

 What Does an Ecodesign Ready Stove Mean?